aav7fl/website-legacy/resume/index.md

 ### Objective

-To start my career as a software engineer
+To start a career writing meaningful frontend or backend software

 ---